Cyber-Chic/Cyber-Chic/README.md

 <br>

-Angela N. Moore studies "Signals" we leave behind—the place where data meets the human heart.
+Angela N. Moore studies the "Signals" we leave behind—the place where data meets the human heart.
 Her work explores the bridge between the digital world and our physical reality through **NASA Space Science**, **Interdisciplinary Art**, and **Archival Curation**.

 <br>